Sandringham House, Museum & Gardens

 Painshill Park

-Painshill Park is one of the most important 18th century parks in Europe.
+Painshill Park is one of the most important 18th century landscapes in Europe.
 It was created by the Hon.
 Charles Hamilton between 1738 and 1773 as a series of subtle and surprising scenes.

 Painswick Rococo Gardens